-Regarding CSOs' capacity in management with particular attention to sustainable development goals (SDGs), 76% of the responding CSOs believe that their organisation can most or somewhat contribute to Goal 5:'Gender Equality' followed by Goal 4: Quality of Education (71%), Goal 1: No Poverty and Goal 16: Peace, Justice and Strong Institutions (both 62%).
-When asked about mechanisms for taking dedicated action in contributing to achieving the SDGs, 71% of CSOs indicate that they are representing the voiceless and bringing up the needs and concerns of those underrepresented to the policy level and facilitating dialogue across different levels.
-Also mobilisation of public opinion (68%) through e.g. organisation of campaigns, followed by management and implementation as well as monitoring (62%) are considered to be important mechanisms for contributing to achieving the SDGs.
+Regarding CSOs capacity in management with particular attention to sustainable development goals (SDGs), 76% of the responding CSOs believe that their organisation can most or somewhat contribute to Goal 5:'Gender Equality' followed Goal 4: Quality of Education (71%), Goal 1: No Poverty and Goal 16: Peace, Justice and Strong Institutions (both 62%).
+When asked about mechanisms for taking dedicated action in contributing to achieving the SDGs, 71% of CSOs indicate that they are representing the voiceless and bringing up the needs and concerns of those underrepresented to the policy level and facilitate dialogue across different levels.
+Also mobilization of public opinion (68%) through e.g. organisation of campaigns, followed by management and implementation as well as monitoring (62%) are considered to be important mechanisms for contributing to achieving the SDGs.

 The EU believes that through strong partnerships with Timorese civil society, overcoming Timor-Leste's development challenges will be more straightforward.
-During the post-conflict period, CSOs have proven their value as development players, and are recognised as such.
-But despite this increasing recognition, many local CSOs still face significant limitations regarding their management and financial capacity which hinders their ability to effectively contribute to development and, ultimately, to poverty reduction.
-With a shrinking of available funding channels for civil society, in parallel to their limited capacities to lead complex development processes, CSOs need to evolve further in order to be able to serve the country better.
-When CSOs do not have a strong management and financial capacity, they will not likely succeed in accessing the limited funds available.
-Thus, CSOs have to be strengthened in order to be in a better position to compete.
-Whenever possible the EU will try to ensure that capacity of civil society is built across all its dimensions (including organisation, programme management, advocacy, governance and accountability, and access to funding).
+During the post-conflict period, CSOs have proven their value as development players, and being recognized as such.
+Despite the increasing recognition of CSOs as partners in development in Timor-Leste, many local CSOs still face significant limitations regarding their management, programmatic and financial capacity which hinders their ability to effectively contribute to development and, ultimately to poverty reduction.
+With a shrinking of available funding channels for civil society, in parallel to their limited capacities to lead complex development processes, CSOs need to evolve further on how to face this situation to serve the country better.
+Funds are limited today.
+When CSOs do not have a strong management, financial and programmatic capacity, they will not likely succeed accessing these limited funds.
+Thus, CSOs have to be strengthened in order to be in a better position to compete for more limited funds.
+Whenever possible the EUD will try to ensure that capacity of civil society is built across all its dimensions (including organisation, programme management, advocacy, governance and accountability, access to funding).

 Through their outreach to community level, CSOs have a unique voice to bring to policy dialogue and reform.
-The ability of CSOs in Timor-Leste to function effectively over the long-term depends on their capacity and sustainability in three inter-linked areas: their financial base, their organisational management, and their ability to deliver high quality activities.
-According to the Delegation's 2020 CSOs survey/dialogues and donor consultation, organisational management is highlighted by CSOs themselves and by donors as weak on the whole, while many CSOs deliver good quality services and advocacy across a range of sectors.
+The ability of CSOs in Timor-Leste to function effectively over the longterm depends on their capacity and sustainability in three inter-linked areas: their financial base, their organisational management, and their ability to deliver high quality activities.
+Based on the EUD 2020 CSOs survey/dialogues and donors consultation, organisational management is highlighted by CSOs themselves and by donors as weak on average, while many CSOs deliver good quality services and advocacy across a range of sectors.
 There are credible, capable partners with whom donors can work.
 There is a strong commitment to learning and improvement on the part of CSOs.
-Capacity overall tends, on average, to be stronger in national or Dili-based CSOs, which have had greater access to sustained funding, mentoring, training, and information than have many district-based CSOs.
+Capacity overall tends, on average, to be stronger in national or Dilibased CSOs, which have had greater access to sustained funding, mentoring, training and information than have many district-based CSOs.